vkurup/kurup.org/blog/_posts/2001-05-26-bunch-of-stuff.markdown

 ---
 date: 2001/05/26 00:00:00
 layout: post
-title: "Bunch of stuff"
+title: Bunch of stuff
-tags: dotcom update free-software family deepu manu
+tags: dotcom life free-software family cousins-trip
 ---

 Life has been moving too quickly for me to document my menial existence.
 Check back again soon when my existence is not so menial!
 In the meantime, here's a Cliff Note's version (may Cliff rest in peace) of the past 5 months (in no particular order).

 - I left medicalrecords.com
 - I began doing freelance web development